ARTIFICIAL NEURAL NETWORKS

 The basic neural network

-• Following with the brain analogy one can combine (artificial) neurons to create better learners.
+• Continuing with the brain analogy one can combine (artificial) neurons to create better learners.

-• A simple artificial neural network is usually created by combining two types of modifications to the basic perceptron (AN).
+• A simple artificial neural network is created by two types of modifications to the basic Artificial Neuron.

 • Stacking several neurons insteads of just one.